 Every region needs a gathering spot, and for Sonoma County, that place might just be Petaluma.
 Indeed, the entire town caters to an active-, music-, food-, and fun-loving lifestyle, and this is where people go for later night action, plus plenty of street festivals like the annual Salute to American Graffiti party, Butter & Egg Days Parade, and Taste of Petaluma culinary fair.

-Here is where you’ll find destinations like Taps Beer Co. and Kitchen (54 E. Washington St., Petaluma, 707-763-6700), a shrine to hot dogs, brats, sausages and beer.
-Think “Cheers,” and you’ve got this cozy hideaway, set in a wood-paneled basement space beneath the historic Hotel Petaluma (106 Washington St., Petaluma, 707-559-3393).
+Here is where you’ll find destinations like Taps Restaurant and Beer Tasting Room (54 E. Washington St., Petaluma, 707-763-6700), a shrine to hot dogs, brats, sausages and beer.
+Think “Cheers,” and you’ve got this cozy hideaway, set in a wood-paneled basement space beneath the historic Hotel Petaluma (205 Kentucky St., Petaluma, 707-559-3393).
 Taps is not just any suds, either, but 30 craft, microbrewed and Belgian beers on tap.
 Owner Eric Lafranchi also offers a wide array of domestic and imported canned and bottled beers, with varieties posted weekly on chalkboards above the long wooden bar.

 The franks are fancy, too, like a BLT of a bacon-wrapped Miller’s foot-long that’s deep-fried, then dressed with lettuce, tomato, and mayo, or a Reuben of an all-beef dog piled with pastrami, Swiss, sauerkraut, and Thousand Island dressing.